Changissnz/selfinterest/README.md

 destroying the norm is justified.
-In this way, human reasoning for preferred ends makes all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive, and ironically, why institutions of any nations, democratic or not, cannot guarantee liberation.
+In this way, human reasoning for preferred ends makes all reasons questionable, which then explains why all relevant democratic nations, since time immemorial, depend on institutions to thrive, and ironically, why institutions of any nation, democratic or not, cannot blindly guarantee liberation.
 There are fixtures and norms, and human activity cannot be "business as usual" when liberation leaves behind it null voids that make their societies cave in from the change.